Ashperton's governors are proud to be part of this fantastic school! We support the pupils, staff and parents in making it even better.

 Parent governors (2) elected by the parents

 Tony Freeman started as a parent governor in November 2010 and was re-elected unopposed in November 2014 for a second term.
 He has two children in school, which he declares as having an interest (see note below) and another at high school.
-He has special responsibility for health & safety and is a member of the finance & resources committee.
+He has special responsibility for Science and Looked after Children and is a member of the finance & resources committee.